Crop Production

 Regional Water Assignment

-Blue water availability is allocated to optimization regions based on spatial overlap with basins (workflow/scripts/build_region_water_availability.py):
+Blue water availability is allocated to optimization regions using the dataset-specific processing scripts:

 1. Spatial join: Intersect region polygons with basin polygons